 They have now switched their focus to producing cotton face masks, which are washable, reusable and adjustable and will help to slow the spread of the Coronavirus.

 The masks are made from 100 per cent cotton and are not used for medical purposes and their use helps to alleviate pressure on the supply chain for Personal Protection Equipment for frontline and key workers during the lockdown caused by the Coronavirus.

-The branded Warriors facemasks which are blue with a Warrior Head logo, cost £7 and can be pre-ordered here .
+The branded Warriors facemasks which are blue with a Warrior Head logo, cost £7 and can be ordered here .

-Huge Gorilla will also be supplying 180 free facemasks to Warriors’ players, coaches and staff to wear when the lockdown regulations allow a return to Sixways.
+Huge Gorilla are also supplying 180 free facemasks to Warriors’ players, coaches and staff to wear when the lockdown regulations allow a return to Sixways.

 “The business is a new business.
 We had the setup in place just before the outbreak of COVID 19 with the intention of the brand specialising in sports/business wear, home gym and nutrition,” James Percival said.